GouravSittam/ReactForge/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up Supabase authentication for your ComponentGen Pro application.
+This guide will help you set up Supabase authentication for your ReactForge application.

 ## 1. Create a Supabase Project